dbrauss-fmu/undergraduate_navier_stokes_least_squares/README.md

 # undergraduate_navier_stokes_least_squares

 The two codes of the repository were developed working with undergraduate students at Francis Marion University.
+Each codes will require a CMakeLists.txt file.
+A CMakeLists.txt file can be copied from an installed deal.II tutorial example.
+The name of the target in the CMakeLists.txt file will then need to be changed to the filename of the particular code (serial or parallel one).

 ## Serial Code
 * The serial code utilizes the deal.II software library - https://dealii.org/